jrothlander/books/README.md

 - _**Real-Time Rendering Tricks and Techniques in DirectX**_, by Kelly Dempski (Premier Press, 2002)

 ## The Premier Press - Game Development Series
-> This is a list of the books in this series.
-The ones in bold I have read through.
-As I encounter more of the books, I will list them her for anyone else interested in knowing what books are available from this series.
+> This is a list of the books in this series that I am personally interested in and have found useful.
+The ones in bold I have read through and found useful.
+The point here is that these run between $5 to $10 and are very good, much better than most modern books and these are very much still relevant for beginner to intermediate level developers.
 - _**Data Structures for Game Programmers**_, Ron Penton (Premier Press, 2003)
 - _**Isometric Game Programming with DirectX 7.0**_, Ernest Pazera (Premier Press, 2001)
 - _**OpenGL Game Programming**_, by Kevin Hawkins (Premier Press, 2001)
-- _**Curves and Surfaces**_, by Kelly Dempski (Premier Press, 2003)
+- _**Curves and Surfaces**_, Kelly Dempski (Premier Press, 2003)
-- _**AI Techniques for Game Programming**_, by Mat Buckland (Premier Press, 2002)
+- _**AI Techniques for Game Programming**_, Mat Buckland (Premier Press, 2002)
-- _**Real-Time Rendering Tricks and Techniques in DirectX**_, by Kelly Dempski (Premier Press, 2002)
+- _**Real-Time Rendering Tricks and Techniques in DirectX**_, Kelly Dempski (Premier Press, 2002)
-- _2D in Direct3D_
+- _Focus on 2D in Direct3D_, Ernest Pazera (2002)
-- _Special Effects Game Programming with DirectX_, by McCusky (2001)
+- _Special Effects Game Programming with DirectX_, McCusky (2001)
 - _Game Programming All in One_
 - _2D Artwork and 3D Modeling for Game Artist_ (2002)
-- _Focus on SDL_ (2002)
+- _Focus on SDL_, by Ernest Pazera (2002)
 - _Game Programming Tricks of the Trade_ (2002)
 - _Beginning Direct3D Game Programming_, by Wolfgang Engel (2003)
-- _Programming Role Playing Games with DirectX 8.0_, by Adams (2002)
+- _Programming Role Playing Games with DirectX 8.0_, 1st ed., by Jim Adams (2002)

 ## Other Books in the Series
-> These are books that probably are too old to be useful
+> These are books that probably are too old to be useful.
 - _Game Developer's Market Guide_
 - _Java 2 Game Programming_, Thomas Petchel (2001)
 - _The Art & Business of Creating Games_